acsone/alfodoo/doc/index.rst

 * The item name
 * The item description
 * Last Modified date
-* A contextual menu: the options list for the a folder item or for a document item
+* A contextual menu: the options list for a folder item or for a document item

 .. image:: ./_static/img/cmis_crm_claim_doc_details.png